-How is the advertisers performing in relation to their competitors?
+How is the advertiser performing in relation to their competitors?
 Are they under-indexing for commission rate, conversion rate, etc.?

-Are there seasonal peaks where they should investment to increase brand awareness and gain new customers?
+Are there seasonal peaks where they should invest to increase brand awareness and gain new customers?

 Given the changing shopping behaviors with the COVID-19 pandemic, what trends are you seeing that would be helpful for advertisers to know?
 Are there certain verticals that are increasing CPAs more significantly to capitalize on pandemic demand?

 Forecast Anticipated Performance

 Demonstrate that you can meet/exceed investment KPIs by leveraging historical performance or performance data with similar brands.

 Utilize reporting from past advertisers (similar size), or competitors, who have booked the same placement for forecasting.

 What projected return can they expect for their KPIs?

 What percent lift or incremental lift they can expect?
 (This could be a range.)